webpad/eNote-SDK/README.md

 sendBroadcast(myIntent);
 19
 Rev. 1.3
-Programing Guide for netronix eNote
+Programing Guide for MobiScribe eNote
 2-Step-Suspend
-This feature is a method for power saving on the Netronix products with eInk panel.
+This feature is a method for power saving on the MobiScribe products with eInk panel.
 When this function is enabled, the system will keep the current screen and enter suspend after the user has not acted for a while.
 Please refer to the following sample code to control this